systematic-magic/AgingPubMed/research_papers_html.rst

 ..
 Note::

-	Acceptable file format when requesting an updated table from author is Word.
+	Acceptable file format when requesting an updated table from author is Word doc.

 14.1.
 Check that table font size is large enough to read.